 It can happen anywhere.
-During a networking event, a chance meeting, an interview.
+During a networking event, a chance meeting, or an interview.
 That dreaded question.
 "What do you do?"
 How do you respond?
 If you have an elevator pitch, you already know what you're going to say.
 For the rest of us, the ones who suddenly forget everything about ourselves when asked a simple question, we've compiled some great elevator pitch examples you can adapt and modify for your own company or personal brand.

 Of course, learning how to write your own elevator pitch is a useful tool.
 So, we're going to walk you through an easy way to craft the perfect, succinct elevator pitch that will have you sounding like the professional you are.
 Before we dive in, though, let's make sure we all understand what we're talking about when we say "elevator pitch."